NE567 Tone Decoder as AM FM demodulator at 455 KHz back to home page

 levels would be chosen to be held by the AGC in the receiver

 There is a large mismatch between the 50 ohm signal source at 455 KHz amd the 25Kohm input impedance of the ne567 , I placed an interstage transformer in the circuit with the low impedance ends connected and the top of the tuned circuit to the capacitively coupled pin 3 , this enables a more sensitive PLL and it will lock at lower levels due to the increase in voltage derived via the 455 Khz tuned circuit input .
-However when connected to the 455 Khz IF tap out of the scanner , I found I required more voltage gain than the tuned interstage coupling transformer could provide, so a sinlgle transistor bc547, class A stage was lashed up and connected to the transformer input . .This enabled good reliable clear demodulation of both modes at the -70 dBm scanner 455 KHz output .
+However when connected to the 455 Khz IF tap out of the scanner , I found I required more voltage gain than the tuned interstage coupling transformer could provide, so a single transistor bc547, class A stage was lashed up and connected to the transformer input . .This enabled good reliable clear demodulation of both modes at the -70 dBm scanner 455 KHz output .

 Listening test ;

-The 455 Khz of the AOR2001 scanner was connected to the PLL demod and both forms of modulation listened to off air from air traffic control (AM) and local police ( nbfm ) the demodulated audio of the weather broadcast on 128.800MHz AM was clear and clean sounding , the nbfm was also clear and clean
+The 455 Khz of the AOR2001 scanner was connected to the PLL demod and both forms of modulation listened to off air from air traffic control (AM) and local police ( nbfm ) the demodulated audio of the weather broadcast on 128.800MHz AM was clear and clean sounding , the nbfm was also clear and clean , but to do the setup justice the signal really needs to be fed via some sort of AGC control in the receiver ,to keep the ne567 in the middle of its"happy "range

 The NE567 as a tone decoder is a more versatile device than first meets the eye .
 I have not had a look at the xr2211 PLL chip but I gather that chip is obsolete ..